Conditions in detention facilities

 CPR

-In providing for a distribution of CPR on the entire national territory, Decree Law 13/2017, implemented by L 46/2017, specified that this should have followed an accentuation of the role of the Guarantor for the rights of detained persons, and an extension of the power of access for those who do not require authorisation, and an absolute respect for human dignity.
+In providing for a distribution of CPR on the entire national territory, Decree Law 13/2017, implemented by L 46/2017, specified that this should have followed an expansion of the role of Guarantor for the rights of detained persons, and an extension of the power of access for those who do not require authorisation, and an absolute respect for human dignity.
 A further expansion of the role of the National Guarantor on monitoring of all places of detention has been foreseen by L. 173/2020.
 The National Guarantor, in the context of its dedicated focus on immigration detention, has repeatedly noted the lack of an adequate legal framework for detention in CPRs.
 More recently, the Guarantor has highlighted the importance of the ongoing review of the consolidated regulation for CPRs, currently being undertaken by the MoI’s Department of Civil Liberties and Immigration.
-Even if the regulation does not suffice to ensure a legal basis for detention, it could provide for a more solid central governance of immigration detention and the evolution of the system towards higher standards of protection.[29]
+Even if the regulation does not suffice to ensure a legal basis for detention, it could provide for a more solid central governance of immigration detention and the evolution of the system towards higher standards of protection.[31]

 CPRs detain people with very different legal statuses, from those coming from prisons to applicants for international protection.
 According to the law, asylum seekers detained in CPR should be placed in a dedicated space.[32]
 The National Guarantor has reported on the overall lack of distinctions made on this respect in CPRs, where separation of persons in different conditions is often not possible due to lack of adequate spaces, affecting the safety of the detention environment.[33]